raffeekk/backend-codex-task/README.md

-# This is my small project for codex
+# This is my project for codex

 ## Overview